 The typical civil commitment process is guided by standards focusing on the level of danger that individuals pose, not just their need for treatment.
 There are usually two stages in the process: (1) the petition stage; and (2) the court stage.

-Civil Commitment at the Federal Level
+Civil Commitment for Sex Offenders at the Federal Level

 Under the Adam Walsh Act passed in 2006, which governs civil commitment by the federal government, the U.S. Attorney General or any authorized official in the Department of Justice or Bureau of Prisons can initiate a civil commitment process by certifying an individual as a "sexually dangerous person."
 This can happen with prisoners who are pending release or with criminal defendants found incompetent to stand trial.
 Federal inmates who have a recorded history of sexual violence or child molestation usually go through a process to determine risk factors associated with their release which may lead to initiation of a civil commitment.